Joe Primeau: Playing career

-Primeau was inducted into the Hockey Hall of Fame in 1963.
-He died in Toronto, Ontario at the age of 83.
-In 1998, Primeau was ranked number 92 on The Hockey News' list of the 100 Greatest Hockey Players.
+In 1989, Primeau was ranked number 92 on The Hockey News' list of the 100 Greatest Hockey Players.

 Coaching career

 Primeau won the Stanley Cup in his first year as head coach of the Maple Leafs in 1950–51.

-He is the only coach to lead teams to Memorial Cup, Allan Cup and Stanley Cup championships.
+He also remains the only coach to ever lead teams to the Memorial Cup, Allan Cup and Stanley Cup championships.

 Miscellany

 Following the Canada-Sweden game at the 1976 Canada Cup tournament, Primeau presented the award to the top Canadian player of the game: Bob Gainey.